ymirsky/CT-GAN/README.md

 ![An illustration of the attack vector within a hostpital.](https://raw.githubusercontent.com/ymirsky/CT-GAN/master/readme/attackvec.png)

-There are many reasons why an attacker would want to alter medical imagery: to disrupt a [political] leader's life, perform ransomware, an act of insurance fraud, falsifying research evidence, sabotaging another company’s research, job theft, terrorism, assassination, and even murder.
+There are many reasons why an attacker would want to alter medical imagery: to disrupt a [political] leader's life, perform ransomware, an act of insurance fraud, falsifying research evidence, sabotaging another companyâ€™s research, job theft, terrorism, assassination, and even murder.

 CT-GAN is a framework for automatically injecting and removing medical evidence from 3D medical scans such as those produced from CT and MRI.
 The framework consists of two conditional GANs